jelovac/swe-workout/algorithms/search/binary_search.md

 High-level explanation:

-1. Start your search from the Middle
+1. Start the search from the middle of a sorted array

-    Split an array in half.
-Make the last element of the first half (also called left half) your probing value.
+   Find the middle element in the array.

-2. Compare the target value with the probing value:
+   If array has even number of elements, in other words there is no middle element, then chose either one of the two elements in the middle.

-    If they are equal -> you've found your element's position.
+   Let's name this element probing element (probe).

-    if the probing value is less then the target value -> the element is located in the second half (also called right half) of the array.
+2. Compare the search target value with the probing element

-    If the probing value is greater then the target value -> the element is located in the first half of the array.
+   `target == probe`: target element has been found, return it's index position.

-3. Repeat the process
+   `target < probe`: target element is less then probe, search can be concentrated on the first half of the array.

-    Repeat the process with the appropriate half of the array (either first or second depending on the previous step).
-Treat this subset of the array as if it was the whole array and go back to step 1.
+   `target > probe`: target element is greater than the probe, search can be concentrated on the second half of the array.

-4. End
+3. Repeat the split process until you find the target element or there are no more elements in the array.

-     If the array has no elements (i.e., when the high index is less than the low index), then the target is not in the array, and the search ends.
+   If the target value does not exist in the array a good practice is to return an index of value of -1.